rust-lang/book/README.md

 * `S-done`: imported into No Starch’s system.
 There may still be changes based on their feedback, even after a section is marked `S-done`.

+## No Starch

+As the book will be published by No Starch, we first iterate here, then ship the text off to No Starch.
+Then they do editing, and we fold it back in.

+As such, there’s a directory, `nostarch`, which corresponds to the `S-done`, and its current status in No Starch’s system.